oils-for-unix/oils/opy/README.md

 The `byterun/` directory is a fork of [byterun][].
 It's an experiment for learning what it will take to write a minimal interpreter for Oil.
-It can curretly run all the Oil unit tests, but isn't otherwise used.
+It can currently run all Oil unit tests, but isn't otherwise used.

 [oil-with-opy]: http://www.oilshell.org/blog/2018/03/04.html